People

 Salina Tewolde, MSc, is a Senior Data Analyst in the Department of Epidemiology at the Boston University School of Public Health where she supports data management and statistical analysis for the DS-TO-THE-MAX project.
 She received her Master of Science in Epidemiology from the London School of Hygiene and Tropical Medicine in 2020 and her Bachelor of Science in Public Health from the University of Maryland in 2015.
 Prior to joining BU, she was involved in analyzing the efficacy and impact of the “NHS COVID” app in England, as well as working as a consultant for a public health firm.
 Salina is interested in quantitative research methods and bridging the gap of health inequities in vulnerable populations.
 She is also an avid traveler and has been to over 40 countries.

 Augusta ‘Gus’ Edouard is a summer intern and co researcher.
 She lives in Maryland and comes to Boston in the summers.
-She is a member of the co-research team for DS-TO-THE-MAX helping to explore questions about the health of people with Down syndrome.
-In summer 2022, she completed a photo voice project called ‘Being Health with Gus’ and helped around the office.
+She enjoys going for walks, watching TV, bagging groceries at Giant Foods, working in her math and reading workbooks, doing crafts and listening to the radioGus is a member of the co-research team for DS-TO-THE-MAX helping to explore questions about the health of people with Down syndrome.
+She became part of Eric’s lab through her sister-in-law, Vanessa Boland Edouard, who is Director of idea hub at Boston University School of Public HealthIn summer 2022, Gus completed and presented a photo voice project called ‘Being Health with Gus’ and helped around the office.
 Her interest in mental health led her to complete an interview project about support that students receive to handle stress.
-She interviewed Robyn Volcy-Lee, the Wellness and Communications Manager in Graduate Student Life.
+She interviewed Robyn Volcy-Lee, the Wellness and Communications Manager in Graduate Student Life Some of her more memorable moments have included going out to eat with Ashley, Eric and the friends she has made in the lab.
+Gus feels that her experience as a co-researcher has been invaluable and hopes that her contributions ultimately can help others with disabilities.

-Community Co-Researcher: Alexis Sokoloff
+Co-Researcher: Alexis Sokoloff

-Graduate Research Assistant: A. Alex Levine, MPH
+Graduate Research Assistant: Alex A. Levine, MPH

 A. Alex Levine is a PhD candidate in Health Services Research at the Boston University School of Public Health.
 Their research focuses on evaluating access and equity in aging and disability policies and programs.
 Alex is a Senior Research Associate at the Center for the Evaluation of Risk in Health (CEVR) at Tufts Medical Center, where they study Medicaid and commercial health insurance coverage and access to specialty drugs.
 Alex received their MPH from the Boston University School of Public Health and their BA in Health & Human Biology from Brown University.